-One of my boyhood memories is of watching my Dad struggle on the weekends to start a charcoal fire with lighter fluid (gasoline when there was no lighter fluid around).
+One of my childhood memories is watching my Dad struggle on the weekends to start a charcoal fire with lighter fluid (gasoline when there was no lighter fluid around).
 Looking back, I don't think we ever used the grill except on weekends because of his work schedule.

-Now that I'm a dad myself grilling for my own family, I have the choice of either gas or charcoal.
+Now that I'm a dad grilling for my own family, I can choose either gas or charcoal.
 At the moment, I use a gas grill but I'm very close to picking up an inexpensive charcoal grill that I can use on the weekends.

 I love how easy it is to turn on the gas valve, hit the ignite button and instantaneously have a fire.

-Yeah sure there is more clean up, you have to get rid of the used up coals.
+Yeah sure there is more cleanup; you must eliminate the used-up coals.
 And then there is always the possibility that the coals will burn out in the middle of cooking.

 That wouldn't happen with a gas grill, although there was a time I couldn't figure out why my steaks were taking so long to cook until I realized the gas tank ran out.

 But there are also a lot of benefits to grilling with charcoal, which leads me to this article.
-I wanted to look at the pros and cons of grilling and charcoal and figure out how they affect my style of cooking.
-I'm not even going to approach electric grilling but it's something you may want to check out for yourself some time.
+I wanted to examine the pros and cons of grilling and charcoal and determine how they affect my cooking style.
+I won't even approach electric grilling, but you may want to check it out for yourself sometime.

-I put the question of gas vs. charcoal to a couple of my professional chef friends who had opposite positions.
-Although their preferences were different, they both came up with great reasons why they choose their style.
+I asked a couple of my professional chef friends who had opposite positions about gas vs. charcoal.
+Although their preferences differed, they both came up with great reasons for choosing their style.

-When I asked why he was so enthusiast toward charcoal he said, "Because with charcoal, you add more flavor and you can make a hotter fire and heat is your friend."
+When I asked why he was so enthusiastic about charcoal he said, "Because with charcoal, you add more flavor and you can make a hotter fire and heat is your friend."

-The other chef I spoke with favored a gas grill for the convenience and felt you could achieve the same great tasting food by various cooking methods, food prep, and the use of woods for a smoky flavor.
+The other chef I spoke with favored a gas grill for convenience and felt you could achieve the same great-tasting food through various cooking methods, food prep, and wood for a smoky flavor.